metabypass/captcha-solver-csharp/README.md

    4. Put **token.txt** in YOUR_SOlUTION_PATH/bin/debug

-   5. In **Program.cs** write following codes for each type of captcha:
+   5. In **Program.cs** write the following codes for each type of captcha:
        - **Text_Captcha**

          ```csharp